What is a Creative School?

 Creative School News

 Harry Long teaches the recorder and guitar to children from 1st – 6th class every Friday.
-At Christmas time the children performed the songs they have been learning to their parents.
-Click on the button above to access videos of Harry teaching songs on the recorder and guitar.
+At Christmas time the children perform the songs they have been learning to their parents.
+Click on the button above to access videos of Harry teaching

 Lego We Do